dadi/api/docs/install.ubnutu.md

 ### Serama

-_Install GCC to provide the latest build of the c++ bson extension (not required, but improves performance)_
+Install GCC to provide the latest build of the c++ bson extension (not required, but improves performance) -

 `sudo apt-get install gcc make build-essential`

-_Install Git and pull down the latest stable build of Serama_
+Install Git and pull down the latest stable build of Serama -

 1. `sudo apt-get install git`
 2. `sudo git clone https://github.com/dadiplus/serama.git`
 3. `cd serama/`

-_You will need to create Serama's log and cache directories_
+You will need to create Serama's log and cache directories -

-1. `sudo mkdir log`
+1. `[sudo] mkdir log`
-2. `sudo mkdir cache`
+2. `[sudo] mkdir cache`
-3. `sudo mkdir cache/serama`
+3. `[sudo] mkdir cache/serama`

-_Install Serama_
+Install Serama -

-`sudo npm install`
+`[sudo] npm install`

-_Perform Serama's tests_
+Perform Serama's tests -

-`sudo npm test`
+`[sudo] npm test`

-_In order to get up and running you will also need to create a client document in the db.
-To automate this do_
+In order to get up and running you will also need to create a client document in the db.
+To automate this do -

-`node utils/create-client.js`
+`[node] utils/create-client.js`

-_Start Serama_
+Start Serama -

 `[sudo] npm start`